api3dao/old-api3-docs/README.md

   <img src="https://github.com/api3dao/api3-docs/blob/main/docs/api3/assets/images/api3.png?raw=true" width="400" />
 </p>

-# Documentation
+# **_Legacy_** Documentation

-<div style="color:red;margin-bottom:20px">Please note: These docs are now legacy.
+<span style="color:red;margin-bottom:20px">⚠️ Please note: These docs are now
+legacy.
 The only changes to them should be corrections, no enhancements.
-Go to the <code>vitepress-docs</code> repo for the current documentation.</div>
+Go to the [vitepress-docs](https://github.com/api3dao/vitepress-docs/) repo for the current documentation. ⚠️</span>

 **[API3 Documentation](https://docs.api3.org)** is kept as a regular repository of Markdown files making it easy for everyone to contribute.
 Feel free to create